rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 5.32.3 General rule

-<a name="5.32.3.1">5.32.3.1</a> Transcribe the names of printers and other manufacturers as part of this element.
+<a name="5.32.3.1">5.32.3.1</a> Transcribe the names of printers and other manufacturers in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.

 >Example:
 ><CITE>printed at the Patriot Office, Arcade, Lowther Street</CITE>